Cracko298/Custom-3DS-Homemenu-Sarcastic-Edition/README.md

 I don't reccommend using these as they could imediately crash your 3ds.

-And it will no longer boot.
-(Make a backup of your HomeMenu & NAND just in case anything goes wrong).
+And make it so it'll no longer boot to the Home-Menu.

+(Be sure to make a backup of your Home-Menu & NAND just in case anything goes wrong).

 - EUR_HomeMenu_Edited: